Leading us in the Right Direction

 Cauwels and Stuve

-A native of Farmington, our sitting Board President and a mentor in mentor2.0, Jeff is the Principal at Cauwels & Stuve Realty and Development.
+A native of Farmington, our Immediate Past President and a mentor in mentor2.0, Jeff is the Principal at Cauwels & Stuve Realty and Development.
 An active and vocal advocate for the organization, Jeff’s agenda is straightforward: “Helping kids.”

-Adam Greenhood hails from San Francisco and works as the Creative Director and Principal at Esparza, an award-winning branding and marketing firm.
+Adam Greenhood hails from San Francisco and works as CEO of the Albuqurque-based company AdWallet.
 “I had been aware of some of the great work Big Brothers Big Sisters was doing in the community,” Adam said, “but once I learned more, I had to get involved.”
 Adam is a mentor through mentor2.0 and served as Bowl for Kids’ Sake 2016 committee chair.

 Secretary of State’s Office

 An attorney for the Office of the Secretary of the State of New Mexico, Amy sometimes dreams of owning her own boutique.
 After years working with the Alzheimer’s Association, she found herself wanting to branch out.
 “Practicing family law for so long, it’s a joy to help kids develop lifelong relationships, and mentorships that so many are lacking.”